 Just as phone book listings once helped people find local plumbers or restaurants, online directories now allow users to discover businesses and sites of every kind.
 But ever since their inception, such directories have been plagued by spammers attempting to get an unfair advantage in the SERPs by adding their sites to as many as possible.

 Directories which are primarily filled with links from such spammers are viewed as being low-quality, as are the sites they link to.
-So, it makes sense that Google doesn’t exactly favor sites whose backlink profile is full of links from low-quality directories.
+So, it makes sense that Google doesn’t exactly favor sites whose link profile is full of spam links from low-quality directories.

-The lesson: Don’t seek out backlinks from low-quality directories, and instead stick to reputable ones like Yelp and Google My Business.
+The lesson: Don’t seek out link spam from low-quality directories, and instead stick to reputable ones like Yelp and Google Business Profile.

 12. Links Created with Automatic Programs